-B. Fellows of the Society of American Archivists
+IVB.
+Fellows of the Society of American Archivists

 To recognize sustained and outstanding achievements in pursuit of the goals of the profession and the work of the Society, there shall be a special class of individual members, known as Fellows of the Society of American Archivists, which shall consist of members elected to that class by a seventy-five percent (75%) vote of the Committee on the Selection of Fellows.
 The number of Fellows shall be no more than five percent (5%) of the total individual membership reported at the last annual business meeting of the Society.
-No member of the Society shall be elected a Fellow who has not been a full member of the Society in good standing for at least seven (7) years immediately preceding election.
+No member of the Society shall To be elected a Fellow, one must have been who has not been a full-member of the Society in good standing for at least seven (7) years, consecutively or non-consecutively immediately preceding election.